raphaelfabeni/flags-css3/README.md

 Inspired by [A Single Div](http://lynnandtonic.github.io/a-single-div/), despite the fact I didn't worry about using only one div.

+## CSS
+CSS stands for Cascading Style Sheets.
+CSS describes how HTML elements are to be displayed.
+3 Types of CSS Styles: Inline, External and Internal.

 ## License

 MIT License © Raphael Fabeni